celery/celery/docs/getting-started/next-steps.rst

     $ celery worker --help

-These options are described in more detailed in the :ref:`Workers Guide <guide-worker>`.
+These options are described in more detailed in the :ref:`Workers Guide <guide-workers>`.

 .. sidebar:: About the :option:`--app` argument